Toothbrushing Tips for Young Children

 Each child has different skills and needs that can guide parents in helping him or her brush.

 Tips to Help Young Children Practice Brushing & Make It A Good Experience:

 - Choosing a toothbrush.
 Use a soft-bristled toothbrush designed for brushing an infant’s or child’s teeth.

 - Holding a toothbrush.
 If the child has trouble holding a toothbrush, try making the handle thicker by putting it inside a tennis ball.
 The toothbrush handle can also be strapped to the child’s hand with a wide rubber band, a hair band, or Velcro.
 Toothbrushes with thick handles can also be found in retail and discount stores.

 - Teaching the child how to brush.
 Break the process into small steps that the child can understand and practice.
 Ask a dentist, dental hygienist, occupational therapist, or early childhood specialist for help, if needed.
 Another way is to place a hand over the child’s hand to guide the toothbrush as the child brushes.

 - Using toothpaste with fluoride.
 Use toothpaste with fluoride that the child likes and that feels good in his or her mouth.
 An adult should always place toothpaste on the toothbrush.

-- For children under age 2: Use a small smear of flouride toothpaste (or an amount about the size of a grain of rice).
+- For children under age 3: Use a small smear of flouride toothpaste (or an amount about the size of a grain of rice).

-- For children ages 2–5: Use a pea-size amount of toothpaste.
+- For children ages 3–6: Use a pea-size amount of flouride toothpaste.

 - Positioning the child.
 There are many ways a child can be positioned to make the child feel comfortable and allow an adult to brush his or her teeth.